ni/measurement-plugin-service-extension-example/docs/README.md

 ## Conclusion

-This guide covered steps to integrate the custom service in different measurements.
+This guide should have provided you with the steps to implement a user-defined service and how it can be used with measurement plug-ins in Python and LabVIEW.